© 2005 All Rights Reserved. Do not distribute or repurpose this work without written permission from the copyright holder(s).

 The Jews who were still alive after the many actions, were moved to another city which had been declared a “Judenrien”.
 When they arrived, they immediately began work on another bunker.

-Unfortunately, they were unable to build it sufficiently large to hide all of them before the first action there happened.
+Unfortunately, they were unable to build it sufficiently large to hide all of them before the first action happened.
 Alicia was determined to keep her mother and brother safe and volunteered to hide in the attic while the rest hid in the bunker.
 She was on her way to the attic when she heard a baby cry.
 There were two infants sharing the house with them.
 She discovered that one had fallen asleep, but the other had not drunk enough chamomile tea.
 She had almost finished feeding it when the SS arrived.
 An officer entered the room where she stood.
 He shot both babies through the mouth, killing them.

 Alicia was rounded up with many other people and taken to a meadow to a long trench.
 The Germans began to shoot them, killing those in front.
 Suddenly, she heard shooting near her.
 Her friend Milek had commandeered a submachine gun and was shooting at the Germans.
 He screamed for her to run.
 She made it into the forest and ran until she could run no more.

 As agreed to early on, Alicia made her way back to Buczacz and waited for her mother.
-It was too dangerous to stay in there, so she made her way out into the farmlands and continued to work in the fields for food.
+It was too dangerous to stay there, so she made her way out into the farmlands and continued to work in the fields for food.
 Soon her mother found her and she had to try to work hard enough for her mother and herself.
 It was too dangerous for her mother to be seen.
 Her youngest brother Herzl had disappeared before her mother had left the ghetto in search of her.
 They hoped he would make it back to Buczacz.
-From an old schoolmate, she found out that an acquaintance of her little brother’s had pointed him out the police.
+From an old schoolmate, she learned that an acquaintance of her little brother’s had pointed him out to the police.
 He had been taken to the forest and shot.

 Sometime later, Alicia came to the aid of an old man living by himself in the country.
 He had fits of epilepsy and she happened into him after one of these fits.
 The local villagers left him alone because they thought he would curse them.
 When winter fell, he became their savior, providing them with shelter during the bitter cold.
 Even when Alicia showed up with another Jewish lady and two other children she had saved from discovery by the Polish police, he allowed them all to stay.
 Alicia would do her best and find work at various farms in the surrounding villages to try to feed them all.
 Some people knew she was Jewish and gave her work and food.
 Others would tell her never to return, out of fear.